valmikran/CLASH_manuscript/README.md

 # CLASH_manuscript
-Current near-submission draft of the CLASH manuscript, with ongoing updates to figures and final polishing.
+This repository contains the substantially complete, pre-submission draft of my "CLASH (Chromatin Loop Across-sample Score Harmonizer) Quantifies a Two-Factor Model Linking Genetic and Epigenetic Variation, CTCF Occupancy, and Chromatin Loop Strength" manuscript.
+It is shared here to support PhD admission review.
+The scientific content is finalized and the only remaining work prior to preprint and journal submission is producing journal-quality figures and final layout polishing.